Fraud, Waste and Abuse

 Examples of Provider Fraud

-• Providing services that are not medically necessary for the purpose of maximizing reimbursement
+• Providing services that are not medically necessary for the purpose of increasing reimbursement.

 Examples of Pharmacy Fraud

-• Pharmacies billing and filling for more expensive formulation of a prescription drug when more common, less expensive formulations are available
+• Pharmacies billing and filling more expensive prescriptions when more common, less expensive options are available.

-• Pharmacies billing for prescriptions drugs that are not actually filled, picked up or ever prescribed doctor
+• Pharmacies billing for prescriptions drugs that are not actually filled, picked up or ever prescribed by a doctor.

-• Pharmacies doing telephonic phone schemes targeting Medicare members and soliciting for compounded prescriptions (that are not prescribed one’s doctor) for common orthopedic conditions (i.e. arthritis)
+• Pharmacies participating in telephonic phone schemes targeting Medicare members and soliciting for compounded prescriptions (that are not prescribed one’s doctor) for common orthopedic conditions (i.e. arthritis).

-• Prescription drugs being prescribed for off-label use (i.e. being used for health conditions not approved by the Food and Drug Administration)
+• Prescription drugs prescribed for off-label use (i.e. being used for health conditions not approved by the Food and Drug Administration).

 How We Are Fighting Fraud